Generic Banner Placeholder image

 Fourcast’s new programs will require a team of highly trained professionals to operate services that will see male-identifying participants residing on-site 24 hours a day.
 The agency will be recruiting for a wide range of roles, including full-time and part-time staff, day and night shifts, in different capacities from addictions and withdrawal management workers to food services and overnight care workers.

-There is currently no residential addiction treatment available in the region of Peterborough, causing many people to travel to Oshawa, Kingston, or Barrie to get the help they need.
-Adding local bed-based services will allow Fourcast to complete the continuum of services from early-access and harm reduction services to full residential care.
+There is currently no bed-based treatment available in the region of Peterborough, causing many people to travel to Oshawa, Kingston, or Barrie to get the help they need.
+Adding local bed-based services will allow Fourcast to complete the continuum of services from early-access and harm reduction services to full 24/7 care.

 “As we heard from many community service agencies, government partners, and healthcare partners during the early stages of approving this initiative, Peterborough and its surrounding counties have a critical need for this program as part of the continuum of substance use services,” Ms. Rogers said.
 “By providing 12 new units of bed-based addiction services to the community, we will be able to get people into this intensive level of treatment much more quickly and much closer to home.”

-The new programs will be housed in a residence located in the Paddock Wood subdivision in the north-east end of Peterborough.
+The new programs will be located in a house in the Paddock Wood subdivision in the north-east end of Peterborough.
 The 160-year-old building, formerly used by the Canadian Mental Health Association Haliburton Kawartha Pine Ridge (CMHA), has been extensively renovated to meet the need for a bed-based service location.

 Fourcast will be posting jobs on our website at www.fourcast.ca/about-us/careers and will share widely with community partners and on social media.